-cve-server-channels-default:
+cve-server-channels-default

 Updates internal pre-computed CVE data that is used to display results on the Audit > CVE Audit page.
-Search results in the Audit > CVE Audit page are updated to the last run of this schedule).
+Search results in the Audit > CVE Audit page are updated to the last run of this schedule.
 For more information, see Reference > Audit.

-daily-status-default:
+daily-status-default

 Sends daily report e-mails to relevant addresses.
-To learn more about how to configure notifications for specific users, see Reference > Users.
+For more information about configuring notifications for specific users, see Reference > Users.

-errata-cache-default:
+errata-cache-default